UC Davis Team Assists With Wildlife Impacted By Huntington Beach Oil Spill

 DAVIS (CBS13) – Countless wildlife species are in danger as the Huntington Beach oil spill becomes one of the largest spills in Southern California history.

-News of the pipeline rupture in Southern California made its way to the UC Davis campus, which activated veterinary first responders with the Oiled Wildlife Care Network.READ MORE: 2 Men Killed I-80 Hit-And-Run In North Highlands
+News of the pipeline rupture in Southern California made its way to the UC Davis campus, which activated veterinary first responders with the Oiled Wildlife Care Network.READ MORE: $699.8M Powerball Jackpot Won, Ticket Sold In California

 “We deployed team members.
 We had people flying down, driving.
 We want to send people down as soon as possible,” said Eunah Preston with the care network.